How to Protect Your Home and Not Break Your Budget Series – Week 3

 What is flood insurance?

-You need to purchase a separate flood insurance policy from either a private insurance company or through an agent who is partnered with the National Flood Insurance Program (NFIP).
+A flood insurance policy is a separate policy from either a private insurance company or through an agent who is partnered with the National Flood Insurance Program (NFIP).

 A policy will cover physical damage to your “building”; you can also get one to cover personal contents.
 There are some exceptions to both.